 Near San Andreas in Calaveras County, California — The American West (Pacific Coastal)

 Location.
-38° 11.366′ N, 120° 36.638′ W. Marker is near San Andreas, California, in Calaveras County.
-Marker is at the intersection of Mountain Ranch Road and Rocky Road, on the right when traveling east on Mountain Ranch Road.
+38° 12.54′ N, 120° 42.241′ W. Marker is near San Andreas, California, in Calaveras County.
+Marker can be reached from State Highway 12.
+Marker is located .7 of a mile west of the junction with State Highway 49.
 Touch for map.
 Marker is in this post office area: San Andreas CA 95249, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-The Costa Store (approx. 2.1 miles away); Calaveritas (approx. 2.2 miles away); Calaveras County Hospital Cemetery (approx. 2.8 miles away); The Red Barn First Restaurant in Town (approx. 3.8 miles away); San Andreas (approx. 3.8 miles away); Fourth Crossing (approx. 4.3 miles away); Chili Gulch (approx. 5.2 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+Chili Gulch (approx. 0.6 miles away); First Restaurant in Town (approx. 1½ miles away); San Andreas (approx. 1½ miles away); Double Springs (approx. 2.1 miles away); The Red Barn (approx. 2½ miles away); Calaveras County Hospital Cemetery Paloma (Fosteria) (approx. 4.7 miles away); a different marker also named Double Springs (approx. 4.7 miles away).
 Touch for a list and map of all markers in San Andreas.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on August 12, 2008, by Syd Whittle of El Dorado Hills, California.
-This page has been viewed 2,038 times since then and 49 times this year.
-Last updated on September 22, 2008, by CM Smith of Concord, California.
-Photos: 1, 2. submitted on August 12, 2008, by Syd Whittle of El Dorado Hills, California. • J. J. Prats was the editor who published this page.
+This page was last revised on November 3, 2019.
+This page originally submitted on October 26, 2008, by Syd Whittle of El Dorado Hills, California.
+This page has been viewed 2,583 times since then and 7 times this year.
+Photos: 1, 2, 3, 4. submitted on October 26, 2008, by Syd Whittle of El Dorado Hills, California.
+5. submitted on February 9, 2009.